netsight/experimental.localrolesindex/DESIGN.rst

 plone 4 +  5 (see buildout config herewith: plone5.cfg):

-  Javascript errors in sharing tab have thwarted in my attempts to test this effectively.
+  JavaScript errors in sharing tab have thwarted in my attempts to test this effectively.

   Does work::